John Wood, the Elder: Style and vision

 Through reading, site visits and practical experience Wood developed his unique ideas in order to create a master plan for his home town of such ambition it is almost overwhelming.
 Through his continual self-education, Wood refined his architectural beliefs and by his mid-twenties had combined his passion for Palladianism (a type of classical architecture) with his obsession with Ancient British history, and almost certainly Freemasonry.

 Wood set out to restore Bath to what he believed was its former ancient glory as one of the most important and significant cities in England.
 In 1725 he developed an ambitious plan for his home town, which due to opposition he developed outside the existing city walls.
 Wood created a distinctive image for the city, one that has greatly contributed to Bath's continuing popularity.

 Wood's grand plans for Bath were consistently hampered by the corporation (council), churchmen, landowners and moneymen.
 Instead he approached Robert Gay, a barber surgeon from London, and the owner of the Barton Farm estate in the Manor of Walcot, outside the city walls.
 On these fields Wood established Bath's architectural style, the basic principles of which were copied by all those architects who came after him.
 Wood created one of the greatest attractions in the world, recognised by UNESCO for embodying a number of outstanding universal values — including the deliberate creation of a beautiful and unified city.

 Speculative Building

 At Queen Square, Wood introduced speculative building to Bath.
 This meant that whilst Wood leased the land from Robert Gay for £137 per annum, designed the frontages, and divided the ground into the individual building plots, he sub-let to other individual builders or masons.
 They had two years grace in which to get the walls up and the roof on, after which they had to pay a more substantial rent.
 As Bath was booming, most plots were reserved before the two years were up, providing the builder with the necessary income to complete the house.
 Ultimately this meant less work and risk for Wood; in addition he received £305 per annum in rents, leaving him a healthy profit of £168 – the equivalent today (in terms of average earnings) of £306,000.

+The planning innovation of the Woods lay in their ability to maintain architectural uniformity across large-scale developments.
+Often regarded as early pioneers of master-planned residential communities, they sold individual plots of land but legally required buyers to construct buildings according to their prescribed designs.
+To prevent deviations that could disrupt the overall composition, the Woods issued highly detailed construction drawings and enforced them through legal covenants.
+These mandates specified elements such as façade proportions and architectural details, ensuring visual cohesion and rhythmic consistency throughout the development and allowing their unified vision to be executed by multiple builders.